Short coursesAdvanced DiplomaBespokeVenue hireGift vouchersDonationsCharitable work

 12 is the maximum number of students on this course.
 We like to keep our class sizes small and personal to ensure that there is the opportunity for one-to-one time with the tutor.

 Who is this course for?
-This two-day course is predominantly for those who are still exploring options and are unsure how to take their potential business idea forward.
+This two-day course is predominantly for those who are still exploring options and are unsure how to take their potential artisan food business idea forward.
 It’s also suitable for those who already have an outline plan as we test the assumptions and explore if they are viable.

 Do you expect participants to have made progress with their chosen ideas before attending the course?
 Previous participants have ranged from those who have just a glimmer of an idea with no work or research, to those who have already tested the market by selling their products.
 It makes little difference, as attendees will be given the task of reworking their assumptions as well as the numbers.

 What would you expect participants to gain from the course?
 The course is not an academic overview of entrepreneurship, but is instead an intensive experiential two days with the focus on fast-tracking critical decisions in the initial phase of your business.
 It is built on the experience and knowledge of the tutor, who has worked with hundreds of businesses over several decades.
-This course provides the building blocks for a sustainable and viable model by addressing the key issues pre-start up.
+The course provides the building blocks for a sustainable and viable model by addressing the key issues pre-start up.

 'It gave me a lot to think about and highlighted gaps in my ideas and potential problems.
 It has also given me enthusiasm to continue on my journey.'